JakeC007/LaTex-Cookbook/README.md

 # LaTex-Cookbook
-A LaTeX package that formats recipes in a pretty way.
-Easily generate nicely typeset recipes.
+A LaTeX stylesheet that formats recipes in a pretty way.
+Use it to easily generate nicely typeset recipes.

 ## How it works
 See the [run-down.pdf](https://github.com/JakeC007/LaTex-Cookbook/blob/main/resources/run-down.pdf) file for a full explanation.